Max Barresi (Class of 2021) is a gardener at Cat Rock, an estate in Garrison, NY.

 Mira Peck (Class of 2012) has a BFA from N.Y.U.’s Tisch School of the Arts.
 After graduation, she was hired as an estate gardener at a at a 600-acre private property in Millbrook, NY.

-Orrin Sheehan (Class of 2012) was hired after graduation as a gardener at The High Line.
+Orrin Sheehan (Class of 2012) was hired as Little Island Park’s very first Head of Horticulture.
+Prior to that, he worked at the The High Line for eight years where he was a senior gardener.
 He has a bachelor’s degree in graphic design and new media from Johnson & Wales University.

 Jeong Aee Boo (Class of 2011) works as a seasonal gardener for Randall’s Island Park Alliance and splits her time between New York City and Korea.

 John Gunderson (Class of 2011) has a Bachelors of Architecture degree from Cooper Union School of Architecture.
-Upon graduation he accepted a position as gardener at The High Line http://www.highline.org/
+Upon graduation he accepted a position at The High Line, where he is now a senior gardener.

 Mitja Stragapede (Class of 2011) is a gardener at Cornell Plantations, a 35-acre site, which features 12 specialty gardens.
 These include herbs, flowers, vegetables, rock garden plants, rhododendrons, perennials, ornamental grasses, groundcovers, vines, container gardens and plants with winter interest in Ithaca, NY.